kim-ji-youn/kim-ji-youn_prev.github.io/_posts/2020-02-24-blog-first.md

 ---

 I finally started my blog!
-[This post] is where I used it as a reference.
+[This post] is the reference that I used.

 [This post]: https://dreamgonfly.github.io/2018/01/27/jekyll-remote-theme.html